lambdaclass/mina_bridge/README.md

 ---

 Both [Step and Wrap circuits](https://o1-labs.github.io/proof-systems/pickles/overview.html#general-circuit-structure) additionally do a lot of recursive verification of the previous steps.
-Without getting too technical, Step (without lost of generality) does the following:
+Without getting too technical, Step (without loss of generality) does the following:

 1. Execute the application logic statement (e.g. the mina transaction is valid)
 2. Verify that the previous Wrap proof is (first-)half-valid (perform only main checks that are efficient for the curve)